 In 1861 Tynron Curling Society was formed.
 There were games long before this, but nothing organised.
 In 1865 Tynron Core had a rink in fine condition.

 There are many references in the newspapers to AGMs and matches in the nineteenth century.
 The curling loch was Aird Loch, which was somewhat smaller than at present, and Tynron’s successful years were the 1860s and 1870s.
 Back in 1863 they had used a sheet of ice in a neighbouring parish.
-The new loch at Craigturra was in use by 1886, when Aird Loch was “open and exposed”.
+The new loch at Craigturra was in use by 1886 (as seen below on the 1898 OS map), when Aird Loch was “open and exposed”.
 There were still three rinks in 1910 and curling was brilliant in the 1930s, when there was lots of ice.
 Tynron Curling Club was still renting the pond from Buccleuch in 1939 for one shilling per annum, and I imagine curling would have stopped during the war or just after.

 In 1996 Craigturra Loch is overgrown with willows and totally unusable.
 Aird Loch could still be used, but it is difficult to imagine more than a very few days in the 1980s or 1990s when a suitable thickness of ice would have been formed.
 Perhaps a long term climatic change helped to put an end to curling.